-We recalculated on a selective basis the determination of the estimate according to the methodology approved by the Commission.

-We obtained an understanding of the process for the calculation and tested the internal control implemented by the Institution for the calculation and recording of the technical reserves.
+- We evaluated on a selective basis, the accuracy and completeness of the relevant data used in the calculation. - We recalculated on a selective basis the determination of the estimate according to the methodology approved by the Commission. - We obtained an understanding of the process for the calculation and tested the internal control implemented by the Institution for the calculation and recording of the technical reserves.